Windows 10 Logo

 You can then paste the path wherever you like, such as a file upload dialog in a web browser.

-This tip also helps when you’re hacking the registry to add any application your desktop context menu, running commands in the Command Prompt or PowerShell, and doing anything else that requires the full path of a file.
-There’s no need to type it out.
+These tip also helps when you're hacking the registry to add any application your desktop context menu, running commands in the Command Prompt or PowerShell, and doing anything else that requires the full path of a file.
+There's no need to type it out, and you won't be left scratching your head when a typo makes Command Prompt complain that no such file or directory exists.